inspec/inspec/docs/dsl_inspec.md

 * `'sshd-8'` is the name of the control
 * `impact`, `title`, and `desc` define metadata that fully describes the importance of the control, its purpose, with a succinct and complete description
 * `desc` when given only one argument it sets the default description.
-As of Chef InSpec 2.3.4, when given 2 arguments (see: `'rationale'`) it will use the first argument as a header when rendering in Automate
+As of Chef InSpec 2.3.4, when given 2 arguments (see: `'rationale'`) it will use the first argument as a header when rendering in Chef Automate
 * `impact` is a string, or numeric that measures the importance of the compliance results.
   Valid strings for impact are `none`, `low`, `medium`, `high`, and `critical`.
 The values are based off CVSS 3.0.
   A numeric value must be between `0.0` and `1.0`.
 The value ranges are: